 2 tablespoons fennel seeds

-How to make haleem easy and quick
+How to make Haleem easy and quick

 This is a much faster way to make a dish that is usually cooked for hours and even overnight in some homes but that just means you need to have many of the ingredients prepped ahead and use those that cook faster, like: